Facebook iconI Tested 9 React Native Animation Libraries (Here’s What Works)

 The best approach is often to use multiple libraries together.
 Use Reanimated for core interactions, Lottie for polished graphics, and Shared Element for screen transitions.

 Animations should enhance your app, not complicate it.
 Choose lightweight React Native animation libraries that match your needs, test on real devices, and prioritize user experience over flashy effects.
 The React Native animation ecosystem in 2025 is mature.
-You don't need to be an animation expert to create smooth, engaging, low-cost mobile app development
+You don't need to be an animation expert to create smooth, engaging mobile apps.

 Author-Mohammed Ameen